Axiomatic

 export ANTHROPIC_API_KEY=sk-ant-...

-axm init
+axm run

 Real-World Examples